-Note : did you noticed the Ubuntu installation ISO in this folder (here by mistake) ?
-When building the image, this huge guy is sent out to the daemon and copied over to the image… obviously not something we want.
+Note: Did you notice the Ubuntu installation ISO in this folder (here by mistake)?
+When building the image, this huge guy is sent out to the daemon and copied over to the image… obviously, not something we want.

-Note : I do not recommend to follow this example.
-The Docker daemon does not really like it… AT ALL (I even needed to restart it on my MacBook Pro afterward).
+Note: I do not recommend following this example.
+The Docker daemon does not really like it… at all.
+(I even needed to restart it on my MacBook Pro afterward).

-Ok, it’s not likely that a 2 Giga iso file will be present in the current folder but… what’s about the git history of the project, which can also be quite huge ?
+OK, it’s not likely that a 2 GB ISO file will be present in the current folder but… what about the Git history of the project, which can also be quite huge?

 $ git init$ tree -a